Discover 9 Best Viewpoints in Prague for Stunning Cityscapes 2025 + Map

 You can find all the viewpoints on a map at the end of this article.

-Hradcany Square
+Prague Castle: Hradcany Square

-I’m pretty sure you won’t miss visiting Prague Castle during your trip to Prague.
-So don’t forget to visit the nearby viewpoints as well!
+When you’re at the Prague Castle, don’t forget to visit the nearby viewpoints as well!
 Because the Prague Castle location on the hill called Opys, it has pretty amazing views to offer.

 The panorama view from the Prague Castle ramp in the lower part of Hradcany Square will completely enchant you with a magical atmosphere primarily at sunrise.
 Because if you wake up early, you’ll be rewarded not only by the magical sunrise view, but this place has a completely different vibe when it’s not packed with crowds of tourists.
 And I think it’s worth it.